How Long Does Drug-Induced Psychosis Last? Recognizing Symptoms and Seeking Treatment

 Through a comprehensive curriculum of evidence-based individual, group, and holistic therapies, you can investigate the roots of your substance use disorder while also exploring the impact of any co-occurring mental health disorder you may have.
 With the guidance of compassionate clinicians, you can develop the skills you need to break free from drug use and process your psychological distress in healthy ways.
 If you do struggle with a primary psychotic disorder, your psychiatrist will also create an effective, well-tolerated medication plan for you to gain control of disruptive symptoms.
 Throughout this process, you will be surrounded by peers who understand your struggles and act as invaluable sources of support as you begin rebuilding your life and creating a strong foundation for ongoing wellness.

 Experiencing psychosis can be profoundly damaging regardless of its cause.
 But understanding the nature of your psychosis and engaging in the best treatment for your individual situation gives you the opportunity to heal from this damage and restore your sense of balance.
 With the right care, you can create lasting freedom from drug use and open up new possibilities for joy, stability, and connection.

-Alta Mira offers comprehensive treatment for people struggling with substance use disorders as well as co-occurring mental health disorders and process addictions.
-Contact us to learn more about our innovative Bay Area programs and how we can help you or your loved one start the journey toward recovery.
+Alta Mira offers comprehensive treatment for people struggling with substance use disorders such as drug-induced psychosis as well as co-occurring mental health disorders.
+Contact us to learn more about our innovative Northern California programs and how we can help you or your loved one start the journey toward recovery.